mart-anthony-stark/Unnamed.js/README.md

   response.send(body)
   ```

+- goto() - This method redirects the to the URL derived from the specified path.

 ### Router for modular code

 the server object comes up with a registerRouter() method to include routes from another javascript file